 The first step in bringing a European vehicle to the US involves filling out the proper import documentation.
 Due to emissions and safety standards, Vehicles under 25 years old cannot be temporarily or permanently imported for personal use.
 However, the Environmental Protection Agency (EPA) and Department of Transportation (DOT) have exemptions allowing them to be imported as collectors' items.

-To legally import an eligible classic or antique car, vehicle owners must fill out the EPA form 3520-1 and DOT HS-7 form, certifying the vehicle will be used only for racing, exhibition, hobby, or other recreational use.
-The National Highway Traffic Safety Administration (NHTSA) also requires an HS-8 form to be completed showing the vehicle conforms to United States or UNECE (UN Economic Commission for Europe) safety standards.
+To legally import an eligible classic or antique car, vehicle owners must fill out EPA Form 3520-1 and DOT HS-7, certifying the vehicle will be used only for racing, exhibition, hobby, or other recreational use.
+The National Highway Traffic Safety Administration (NHTSA) also requires an HS-8 form to be completed, showing the vehicle conforms to United States or UNECE (UN Economic Commission for Europe) safety standards.
 These standards regulate everything from seatbelts and brakes to airbags and rollover protection.

 Driving An EU Vehicle In The United States